 There are always new proposals for ways to get outdoors: new gadgets for the fearful, lighter weight equipment for feeble home birds, ‘glamping’.
 A survival expert leads groups of people through the wilderness to teach them how to live outside in the forest.
 He guides them into the woods explaining techniques to light fires and construct shelters from branches, like a guru he endows his followers with a realisation: That they already understand these things, they reconnect with some primitive inclinations.
 He recounts a desire to move tents in the night because the original location didn’t feel right.
 Sometimes the desire is followed through without an understanding of why, but sometimes he doesn’t know, like a cat eating a plant to feel less sick.
 Did a part of the brain register a creaking branch which might fall?
 Was it the lay of the land or the possibility of intruders?
 Visibility?
 Buried superstitions rise to the surface and rationality sorts and prioritises them.

 Maybe camping is a form of rejection for the seemingly solid structures which contain us and a way to claw back an understanding of the processes which enable our lives.
 Could a tent and maybe even the associated high-tech gadgets, be a stepping stone, a way to regain some connection with the soil beneath, some faith in senses, instincts and ability, and to re-assess value systems?
-A tent could be a remedy for despair and apathy, strip back to basics and what do you have then?
-A way to experience rawness and to comprehend vulnerability, or a way to experience a sense of independence and self-confidence, or community and co-operation perhaps.
-Camping, when it is a choice, is a way to connect with the ecosystem and one of the tools and experiences available to us which could advance the agenda of social and ecological justice.
+A tent could be a remedy for despair and apathy, strip back to basics to find a way to experience rawness and to comprehend vulnerability, or a way to experience a sense of independence and self-confidence, or community and co-operation perhaps.
+Camping, when it is a choice, is one of the tools available to us in the struggle for social and ecological justice.

 There Are No Firm Rules